jinzoro/mattermost-chat-app/README.md

 > ⚙️ A full-featured Mattermost chat application, powered by Docker Compose and PostgreSQL, with persistent storage and isolated networking.

-> ⚙️ A full-featured Mattermost chat application, powered by Docker Compose and PostgreSQL, with persistent storage and isolated networking.

 # Mattermost Chat Application

 This Docker Compose setup provides a complete Mattermost chat application with PostgreSQL database.